ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 ### EarthCODE Discourse Forum Community
 The [EarthCODE Forum](https://discourse-earthcode.eox.at) is a community discussion space where users can collaborate, share feedback, ask questions, and get help related to datasets, workflows, and other EarthCODE resources.

 The forum is directly integrated with the EarthCODE Open Science Catalog.
 Each published item—such as a dataset, workflow, or experiment—can be linked to a dedicated discussion thread.
 This makes it easy for users to connect conversations directly to the resources they’re viewing, without leaving the catalog interface.
 The forum is structured into dedicated categories to keep discussions focused and easy to navigate.
-See more informaion about the forum at [the EarthCODE Discourse Community page](/Community%20and%20Collaboration/Getting%20Started%20With%20The%20EarthCODE%20Discourse/)
+See more information about the forum at [the EarthCODE Discourse Community page](/Community%20and%20Collaboration/Getting%20Started%20With%20The%20EarthCODE%20Discourse/)

-### APEX
+### APEx
-[APEx](https://esa-apex.github.io/apex_documentation/), developed by the European Space Agency (ESA), transforms Earth Observation (EO) research outcomes, such as algorithms and workflows, into interoperable and scalable cloud-ready services.
+[APEx](https://apex.esa.int/), developed by the European Space Agency (ESA), transforms Earth Observation (EO) research outcomes, such as algorithms and workflows, into interoperable and scalable cloud-ready services.
 APEx standardizes and optimizes these outputs, and integrates them into a dynamic Algorithm Services Catalogue, enhancing their discoverability and usability.

-APEx provides dynamic project environments that include customizable project portals, interactive development environments, secure user workspaces, and structured product catalogues based on the SpatioTemporal Asset Catalog (STAC) standard.
+APEx provides dynamic project environments that include customizable project portals, interactive development environments, secure user workspaces, structured product catalogues based on the SpatioTemporal Asset Catalog (STAC) standard and more.
 Additionally, it facilitates efficient scaling of EO services, supporting extensive geographical analyses and large dataset processing through optimized cloud workflows.

 EarthCODE and APEx complement each other to maximize the impact and longevity of EO research projects.
 Typically, projects first publish their data, workflows, and algorithms on EarthCODE, ensuring structured data stewardship, FAIRness, and reproducibility.
 Subsequently, APEx identifies these proven workflows and data assets, optimizing and scaling them into fully operational, interoperable cloud-based services.
 This streamlines the transition from research outputs hosted on EarthCODE to widely accessible, optimized, and scalable EO applications delivered via APEx.